yonifre/Maspik-Spam-blocklist/README.txt

 == Changelog ==

+= 1.0.0 -  12/03/2024 =
+* Enhancement - New License Manager (Please delete your current license and re-activate it if it does not work)
+* Enhancement - Block based on country/language becomes a PRO feature. see <a target="_blank" href="https://wpmaspik.com/announcement-changes-to-maspik-plugin/?1.0-inplugin-readme">article</a> for detail
+* Improvement - Improve code performance
+* New Feature - Options to create custom validation error for more options
+* Bug fix - Fix in Playground form

 = 0.13.0 -  01/03/2024 =
-* New Feature - Import/Export Settings (Pro features)
 * Improvement - code performance improvement throughout the plugin code
 * Improvement - Minor UI/UX improvements to the settings page
 * New Feature - Options to create custom validation error for few options
 * Bug fix - Fix Brick forms compatibility
-* Bug fix - Fix Phone field in Playground forms
+* Bug fix - Fix Phone field in Playground form
-* New version 1.0.0 coming soon, see <a target="_blank" href="https://wpmaspik.com/announcement-changes-to-maspik-plugin/?Announcement-inplugin-readme">article</a> for details

 = 0.12.4 -  24/02/2024 =